justincmfong/CANOpenRobotController/doc/1.GettingStarted/GSBasicSimulation.md

 > Note that this requires an appropriately configured toolchain (`arm-linux-gnueabihf-` toolchain).
 See Development Machine Setup to setup an appropriate workbench if required.

 #### Transferring files to the Deployment Machine
-**[DEPLOY-LOCAL]** This entire step is not required if you are running on your development machine - just note the location of your `ExoTestMachine_APP` and `script` folder.

-**[DEPLOY-REMOTE]** If you are deploying to a remote machine, you will need to transfer the compiled executable to the deployment machine.
+If you are deploying to a remote machine, you will need to transfer the compiled executable to the deployment machine.
 If you are using a BeagleBone, the recommended method of transferring files is FTP.

 Using an FTP Client on the Host (if you do not have one - or a preferred client, [FileZilla](https://filezilla-project.org/) is reasonable), connect to the target (the BeagleBone).
 By default, when the BeagleBone is connected to a computer using USB, it is configured to: